akotonyStark/space-trips-frontend/README.md

 - The map shows the different Space centers across the world and put a marker at their positions.

 - When the user navigates on the map it updates the visible Space centers on the map

 - When the user clicks on a marker of the map, the list is scrolled to the selected element and the list item rocket icon bounces for 3s

 - When the user clicks on a marker of the map, it shows a popup with the Space center details

-- The map communicates with the `<List />` component to scroll to the selected element.

 - The searchbar component shows two fields that acts as filters on the map and the list